 - Process of Compilation

 - Use of COMCAR

 - Why Do Some Offices Have Higher Travel Expenditure?

 - More Information?

-Parliamentarians and former Parliamentarians (including surviving spouses of former Prime Ministers and Life Gold Pass holders) are asked to certify that their expenditure was in accordance with the provisions legislated.
+Parliamentarians and former Parliamentarians (including former Prime Ministers, surviving spouses / de facto partners of former Prime Ministers and Post Retirement Travellers) are asked to certify that their work expenses are within the legislated purpose.

 In accordance with current practice, IPEA prepares the draft reports capturing data from business systems used to process and administer work expenses for:

 - Surviving spouses or de facto partners of former Prime Ministers

 Preliminary reports are provided to individuals to confirm their transactional information.
 If an amendment is advised, it is checked against the source data (such as invoices and records of payment).
 Following a reconciliation of the data, an amendment (if appropriate) is made and records are adjusted.
 If required, copies of amendments are provided to the individual.